A cohomological Hasse principle over two-dimensional local rings: Proof of the main theorem

 Denote by $R^h_{\pi}$ the henselization of $R$ at $\pi$.
 Its residue field $\kappa(\pi)$ is the fraction field of the quotient ring $\ov{R}_{\pi}=R/(\pi)$, which is a henselian regular local ring with the same residue field as $R$.
+(Here of course $\overline{R}_{\pi}$ is a field itself if $\dim R=1$.
+In this case we use the convention that a field is a henselian local ring.)
 Panin's theorem (\cite[$\S$5, Thm.$\;$C]{Panin03}) applied to $\ov{R}_{\pi}$ implies in particular that the natural map $\iota_{\pi}\,:\;H^r(\ov{R}_{\pi}\,,\,M)\to H^r(\kappa(\pi)\,,\,M)$ is injective.
 On the other hand, by the proper base change theorem we have natural identifications where $k$ denotes the residue field of $R$.
 Now consider the following two commutative diagrams From the left diagram we see that $\varphi_{\pi}$ is injective, and the right diagram shows that But we know that $\tau_{\pi}$ is injective (by the discrete valuation ring case of Gersten's conjecture, or by Panin's theorem cited above).
 So we get $\tilde{\alpha}=0$ and hence $\alpha=0$. \end{proof}

 \newpara Recall some important facts about hypercohomology, as will be used in our proof of Theorem$\;$\ref{thmCohHasse1p2v3}.

 Let $X$ be a noetherian scheme.
 Let $D(X)$ denote the derived category of complexes of \'etale sheaves of abelian groups on $X$, and let $D_+(X)\subseteq D(X)$ be the full subcategory of complexes that are bounded below.
 The global section functor on \'etale sheaves admits a derived functor $R\Gamma: D_+(X)\to D_+(\mathbf{Ab})$, where $D_+(\mathbf{Ab})$ denotes the derived category of complexes bounded below of abelian groups.
 For a complex $\mathscr{F}\in D_+(X)$, the \emph{hypercohomology groups} of $\mathscr{F}$, denoted $H^i(X,\,\mathscr{F})$, are defined as the cohomology groups of the complex $R\Gamma(\mathscr{F})$, i.e., If the complex $\mathscr{F}$ is given by a sheaf concentrated in degree 0, then the hypercohomology groups are the usual cohomology groups.